state-hiu/Mapgive/_posts/events/2017-04-01-aag-mapathon-2.md

 category: events
 external_url: 'http://aagmapathon.org/'
 title: The 2nd Mapathon @ AAG
-status: upcoming
+status: past
-date: 20170401
+date: 20170405
 tags:
   - event
 ---

-We are in the early stages of planning with our partners the 2nd annual Mapathon at the American Association of Geographers (AAG) Annual Meeting.
-Contact us for more information!
+This is the 2nd year that Mapathons and Mapathon related activities were hosted at the American Association of Geographers (AAG) Annual Meeting.
+Attendees joined a community of online mappers and contributed to five different OpenStreetMap (OSM) projects supporting humanitarian and development efforts.
+Using satellite imagery and freely available OpenStreetMap editing platforms, participants traced, edited, and labeled key infrastructure (buildings, roads, etc.).
+This years event consisted of 7 paper sessions, 2 panel sessions, 2 poster session, 2 OSM activities, 6 lightning talks, and 2 Mapathons.